13 Types of Gutters to Carry Rainwater Safely Away

 Gutters are also differentiated based on the material they’re built with.
 These lightweight gutters are generally sectional—great for DIYers.

 Of these, vinyl gutter types are the most popular, having quickly become a favorite for their rust-and-corrosion-proof nature, affordability and ease of installation.
+The problem with these types of gutters is they don't last as long.

 Vinyl gutters function extremely well in both mild and harsh climates, provided they’re installed right.
 If not properly installed, vinyl gutters can sag.
 They’re also prone to growing brittle and cracking over time—a process that’s sped up by extremely cold weather.